galloween/custom-sidebar-v2/README.md

 ## Configuration
 config is now in `JSON` format (not yaml). <br>
-Save it as `sidebar-order.json` and put it in `<config directory>/www/`.
+Save it as `sidebar-order.json` and put it in `<config directory>/www/`. <br>
+If using manuall install, you can include the config object directly in the .js file (follow comments there).

-For full example see this: https://raw.githubusercontent.com/galloween/custom-sidebar-v2/main/sidebar-order.json Also check [original repo docs](https://github.com/Villhellm/custom-sidebar/blob/master/README.md) for explanations.
+For full example see this: https://raw.githubusercontent.com/galloween/custom-sidebar-v2/main/sidebar-order.json <br>
+Also check [original repo docs](https://github.com/Villhellm/custom-sidebar/blob/master/README.md) for explanations.

 Short example: